MicrosoftDocs/Viva/Viva/glint/setup/manage-general-settings.md

 - [Localization](#set-up-the-localization-section)

 >[!NOTE]
-> Any changes you make in the General Settings apply to all survey programs created in Viva Glint.
+> Any initial actions or subsequent changes you make in the General Settings apply to all survey programs created in Viva Glint.

 ## Set up the Company Information section